Send Me a Lover

-"Send Me a Lover" is a song by American singer-songwriter Taylor Dayne.
-It was written by Rick Hahn and George Thatcher, and released on September 6, 1993, by Arista Records, as the second single from her third album, Soul Dancing (1993).
-In the United States, it peaked at numbers 50 and 44 on the Billboard Hot 100 and Cash Box Top 100, and number 19 on the Hot Adult Contemporary Tracks.
-In Canada, "Send Me a Lover" reached number 24 on the Top Singles chart and number eight on the Adult Contemporary chart.
-The song was originally recorded by Canadian singer Celine Dion in 1992, but her version remained unreleased until 1994.
-The accompanying music video was directed by Randee St. Nicholas and filmed in New York City.
+Send Me a Lover is a song by American singer Taylor Dayne.
+Written by Rick Hahn and George Thatcher, it was released on September 6, 1993, by Arista Records as the second single from Dayne's third studio album, Soul Dancing (1993).
+The ballad reached number 50 on the Billboard Hot 100, number 44 on the Cash Box Top 100, and number 19 on the Hot Adult Contemporary Tracks chart.
+In Canada, it peaked at number 24 on the RPM 100 Hit Tracks chart and number eight on the RPM Adult Contemporary Tracks chart.
+The music video, directed by Randee St. Nicholas, was filmed in New York City.

 Critical reception

-Jose F. Promis from AllMusic wrote that the song "stands as one of Dayne's finest moments".
-Larry Flick from Billboard magazine declared it as "a heartbroken power ballad that will connect with anyone who has suffered from unrequited love.
-Bombastic production builds from soft to earth-shaking in the blink of an eye, and Dayne matches the arrangement with a performance that might shatter a glass or two.
-A better radio bet than the previous 'Can't Get Enough of Your Love'".
-Mike Joyce from The Washington Post stated that one listen to ballads like "Send Me a Lover", "with stirring choruses, modulations, and melismatic twists, is enough to convince you that Dayne knows the ins and outs of the idiom".
+Jose F. Promis of AllMusic described the song as "one of Dayne's finest moments".
+Larry Flick of Billboard called it "a heartbroken power ballad that will connect with anyone who has suffered from unrequited love", praising its production and Dayne's vocal performance.
+Mike Joyce of The Washington Post wrote that ballads such as "Send Me a Lover", "with stirring choruses, modulations, and melismatic twists", show Dayne's command of the style.